creativecommons/ccos-scripts/push_data_to_ccos/README.md

 Repository data is generated in `get_repo_data.py` and pulls data on CC repositories using the GitHub API.

-### CC Search Roadmap Data

-Repository data is generated in `get_search_roadmap_data.py`.
-This pulls tasks from the `CC Search Roadmap` Asana project in CC's Asana organization, does some basic cleaning and filtering, and adds the tasks to a template.

 ### Community Team Data

 Community Team member data is generated from the `Community Teams Tracking` Asana project in CC's Asana organization.